-Bismart’s intelligent folksonomy software uses intelligent tags to sift through your unstructured data archives to locate specific information.
+Bismart’s intelligent folksonomy software uses intelligent tags based on generative artificial intelligence (GAI) and Large Language Model (LLM) machine learning to sift through your unstructured data archives to locate specific information.
 This mean you no longer have to go through a long, tedious process of defining tags and categories.
 You can set up the program in different ways for different needs.
 You can also restructure it in real time for different uses.
 It’s fast, user-friendly, and with lots of different options, all of which makes it ideal for collaborative projects.

 Want to know more about Folksonomy Text Analytics?
 Access all the information here: